Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

         1. As a First Time Visitor, I want to know more about Paul Dijxhoorn.
         2. As a First Time Visitor, I want to have no trouble finding all information therefore I want a clear cut navigation.
-        3. As a First Time Visitor, I want to know what others think of Paul.
+        3. As a First Time Visitor, I want to know what others think of Paul trough they work history tab to find recommendations.

     -   #### Returning Visitor Goals